Jump to:

 Cutting Edge/Emerging and Unique Concepts and Practice

 Research into possible neuroprotective or restorative therapies for acute SCI are ongoing.
-Recently, the neuroprotective effects of riluzole, an antiglutamatergic sodium channel blocker typically used for amyotrophic lateral sclerosis, has been found to be promising.23
+Recently, the neuroprotective effects of riluzole, an antiglutamatergic sodium channel blocker typically used for amyotrophic lateral sclerosis, has been confirmed.26

-Numerous neurostimulation strategies exist, such as spinal cord stimulation and repetitive transcranial magnetic stimulation, that can address pain, autonomic dysregulation and bladder and bowel function.26
+Numerous neurostimulation strategies exist, such as spinal cord stimulation and repetitive transcranial magnetic stimulation, that can address pain, autonomic dysregulation and bladder and bowel function.27 For people living with chronic cervical SCI, externally applied electrical stimulation over the cervical spine can improve the strength and function of the upper limbs.28

 Gaps in the Evidence-Based Knowledge

 There are no precise guidelines regarding the timing of surgical decompression following acute SCI except for cervical SCI.
-There is growing evidence to support that spinal decompression following cervical injury within 24 hours of injury is associated with positive outcomes, though uniform consensus about specific situations when early surgical intervention is indicated is still lacking.28,29
+There is growing evidence to support that spinal decompression following cervical injury within 24 hours of injury is associated with positive outcomes, though uniform consensus about specific situations when early surgical intervention is indicated is still lacking.30,31 While current practice guidelines recommend high tidal volume ventilation in people with SCI, optimal ventilator settings to facilitate early weaning and prevention of pneumonia have not been established.32

 References